 The Sunnyvale Wellness Program formally began in 2006 in response to the federal mandate for districts to take action to combat childhood obesity.
-Our District Wellness Committee, that started small and mainly reporting site based wellness activities around the SCCOE Fit for Learning, has now grown to a collaborative of 13 partners who directly support staff and student wellness, nutrition and health.
+Our District Wellness Committee, which started small and mainly reporting site-based wellness activities around the SCCOE Fit for Learning, has now grown to a collaborative of 13 partners who directly support staff and student wellness, nutrition, and health.

 Sunnyvale School District was honored in May 2013 by BANPAC (Bay Area Nutrition and Physical Activity Collaborative) for having 100% implementation of Employee Wellness Guidelines.
 These guidelines reflect a commitment by staff to be role models for a healthy lifestyle and healthy choices.

 The Mayor of Sunnyvale recognized each SSD school in September 2013 for their outstanding environmental achievements regarding the Safe Routes to School program.